 - Know the differences between a psychotherapist, psychologist, counsellor, psychiatrist etc

 - Is the therapy process made clear to you before you start?
 Is there an assessment process and discussion about how therapy might proceed in your case?
 If not, are you happy to just start, keep going and see what happens without knowing what’s involved?

-I offer an initial meeting for a reduced fee of only £30 where we can meet informally to discuss things and clarify your direction, any uncertainty you might have and your level of motivation, with no obligation to divulge painful or difficult details and no pressure to continue beyond this first meeting.
+I offer an initial meeting for a reduced fee where we can meet informally to discuss things and clarify your direction, any uncertainty you might have and your level of motivation, with no obligation to divulge painful or difficult details and no pressure to continue beyond this first meeting.
 Confidentiality and privacy applies to any meetings we have.